 Answer: This is weather dependent but we are always outside first thing in the morning, as despite having relieved themselves before coming, all dogs will, without fail, both pee and poop again upon arrival at the daycare as a means of spreading their scent.
 In the morning we like to give them ample opportunity to do this outside so it is not occurring inside!
-On very hot, very cold, or rainy days our time outside is limited but weather permitting, we typically stay outside most of the morning.
+On very hot, very cold, or rainy days our time outside is limited, but weather permitting, we typically stay outside most of the morning.
 Around late morning/early afternoon the dogs are ready for a scenery change so we take them in.
 We will bring everyone out again mid-afternoon for another potty break.
 Note, “yard time” will be limited for new dogs, especially those experiencing paw sensitivities due to the pea pebbles in our yard.
 This eventually dissipates but it can take a few weeks depending on the dog and the frequently with which she comes.

 5.Question: Do you have a cut-off time for people dropping off their dog for daycare?

-Answer: We do not have an official policy so ostensibly one can drop his dog off anytime; however, we recommend that dogs get dropped before 11AM for the benefit of the dog.
+Answer: We do not have an official policy so ostensibly one can drop their dog off anytime; however, we recommend that dogs get dropped before 11AM for the benefit of the dog.
 The key to a successful pack is pairing like energy with like energy and the energy at the daycare is naturally highest in the morning.
 If you were to drop your dog off in the afternoon when a number of dogs have either already gone home, or will be going home soon, your dogs’ energy is going to be higher than the other dogs’ with whom he wants to play.
 This could potentially be a drag for your dog and annoying for his reluctant playmates.